 Your circumstances are definitely NOT simple if any of the following apply:

-- You are parent in a blended family;
+- You are estranged from a child;

 - You want your estate to flow in different amounts to different children (or you want to disinherit one entirely);